 Mahratta, possibly more than any other of Paul Sorensen’s major works, showcases his ability to combine exotic and native trees into a cohesive design.
-His usual range of exotics is very evident – cedars, maples, English oak, tulip trees and liquid ambar to name a few.
-To these he as added other conifers as well as jacarandahs and cape chestnuts.
+His usual range of exotics is very evident – cedars, maples, English oak, tulip trees and liquid amber to name a few.
+To these he has added other conifers as well as jacarandas and cape chestnuts.

-This generous variety of trees is used to articulate the spaces around the house and to provide a dense insulation from the two major thoroughfares which flank the property.
-The delightful underplantings of rhododendrons, azaleas and magnolias add further dimensions of texture and colour.
+This generous variety of trees is used to articulate the spaces around the houses and to provide a dense insulation from the two major thoroughfares which flank the property.
+The delightful under plantings of rhododendrons, azaleas and magnolias add further dimensions of texture and colour.

 The sinuous red gravel drive, with its detailed brick edging and annual flower beds, divides the lawn as it sweeps toward the house where each side of the porte-cochere is marked by a dawn redwood.

-The rose garden is is very formal in its layout and quite a departure from Paul Sorensen’s characteristic style.
-All the roses were original chosen by him and carefully located on a drawing with the exception of the central bed, perhaps leaving the honour of this choice open to another.
+The rose garden is very formal in its layout and quite a departure from Paul Sorensen’s characteristic style.
+All the roses were originally chosen by him and carefully located on a drawing except for the central bed, perhaps leaving the honour of this choice open to another.

 The house has a substantial courtyard surrounded by a beautiful wall in keeping with the house which has the Moon Gate for its entrance.
 Two Cedars shade the space and create a wonderful ambiance throughout the year.